Lenovo Laptop RepairTeardown

 Thanks for your Thinkpad E480 teardown.

-I have one question for you regarding E480 wireless card: photo shown is from a Lite-on RTL8821CE 1*1ac (FRU PN: 01AX764).
-However, Lenovo support site, says that this Thinkpad E480 s/n: PF0YBYKW, has a FXN,8822BE 2*2ac wireless card (FRU PN:01AX712 ).
+I have one question for you regarding the E480 wireless card: The photo shown is from a Lite-on RTL8821CE 1*1ac (FRU PN: 01AX764).
+However, the Lenovo support site says that this Thinkpad E480, s/n: PF0YBYKW, has an FXN,8822BE 2*2ac wireless card (FRU PN: 01AX712).
 Could you comment?

-1. This is not surprising, even if the same laptop model, depending on the hardware specifications, it will be equipped with different models of the wireless network card, of course, the network card can be upgraded, if your laptop is equipped with a single Band card, you replace it with a Dual Band card it
+1. This is not surprising, even if the same laptop model, depending on the hardware specifications, it will be equipped with different models of the wireless network card.
+Of course, the network card can be upgraded, if your laptop is equipped with a single Band card, you replace it with a Dual Band card it

 3. Thanks a lot for sharing this.

-Is it correct to assume all the E480 will have the HD slot for future expansion?
+Is it correct to assume all E480 will have the HD slot for future expansion?
 I am planning to buy one but the customer care representative was not sure if I can add HD(non-SSD) later.

 My understanding says yes, I can add HDD in E480 later, but just want to make sure and double check.

-1. Hi David,
+1. Hi, David,

-I haven’t purchased it yet, planning to buy one.
-That’s why double checking before the purchase.
-The one I am planning to buy has 256 SSD(256GB Solid State Drive, PCIe OPAL2.0). which indicates to me the HDD should have the dummy HD/Caddy in it.
+I haven’t purchased it yet, but I am planning to buy one.
+That’s why I am double-checking before the purchase.
+The one I am planning to buy has a 256GB SSD(256GB Solid State Drive, PCIe OPAL2.0), which indicates to me that the HDD should have the dummy HD/Caddy in it.

 Thanks!